ncatlab/nlab-content/pages/2301.md

 N. Durov replaces the commutative rings by commutative [[algebraic monad]]s (aka generalized rings) in sets and defines spectra in that context, and glues them together.
 This way he defines what he calls __generalized schemes__: in a nutshell generalized schemes are schemes glued from affine spectra of generalized rings.
 The corresponding category of quasicoherent $\mathcal{O}$-modules is not abelian in general.

+#Brave new schemes#

+Brave new algebraic geometry is a case of homotopic algebraic geometry where the local models are ringed spectra in the sense of stable homotopy theory.
+So one can talk about brave new schemes and brave new stacks...

 # Other generalized schemes #

 O. Gabber considers replacing rings by *almost rings*, this results in the theory of [[almost schemes]].

 One should note that Grothendieck school has occasionally studied ringed sites where ring is not required to be commutative and considered quasicoherent sheaves and cohomology in that context.
 D-schemes of Beilinson are an example where this formalism is useful.

 Rosenberg considers generalized relative schemes as categories over an arbitrary base category with a relatively affine cover satisfying some exactness conditions.
-The scheme as a category is in fact abstracting the category of [[quasicoherent sheaf|quasicoherent sheaves]] over some generalized scheme.
+The scheme as a category is in fact abstracting the category of quasicoherent sheaves over some generalized scheme.
 Rosenberg calls the Zariski version of that formalism [[noncommutative scheme]]; some other versions of locally affine spaces can be also relativized.

-Rigid analytic geometry is featuring locally affinoid spaces (spectra of Banach algebras in a special class called [[affinoid algebra]]s) in so-called G-topology.
+[[rigid analytic geometry|Rigid analytic geometry]] is featuring locally affinoid spaces (affinoid spaces are spectra of Banach algebras over complete ultrametric fields which belong to a special class called [[affinoid algebra]]s; Berkovits spectra are most often used) in so-called G-topology.

 [[!redirects generalized schemes]]